 A term used to describe insurance issued to a person who is a substandard risk at a premium rate which is higher than that charged for a standard risk.

 Policyowners’ rights, by the terms of most life insurance policies, to reinstate lapsed polices within a reasonable time aftera lapse, provided they present satisfactory evidence of insurability.
 The right is usually denied if a policy has been surrendered for its cash value.

 Term life insurance under which the insured has the right, at the end of the term, to elect to continue the insurance for another term (at the premium for his or her then attained age) without submitting evidence of insurability.

 The act of substituting a new policy for another policy already in force.
-Replacement must be stated on the life insurance application.
+The replacement must be stated on the life insurance application.

 Return of Premium (ROP) term life insurance: